-Joe’s Auto Parks banded together with others like, Councilmember José Huizar, and the Los Angeles Community Garden Council, to create a space for DTLA residents to enjoy the benefits of growing their own fresh, organic foods.
+Joe’s Auto Parks banded together with many community members including the Los Angeles Community Garden Council to create a space for DTLA residents to enjoy the benefits of growing their own fresh, organic foods.

 The concrete jungle of DTLA and the busy lives that go with it does little for those who want to connect together and with nature.
 With that at hand, a solution to bring the two together came about.